 You can choose to complete all five of these courses or you may select from a list of other relevant courses.

 Learn more about Accredited Online Programs For Pharmacy at University of South Florida here.

 With thorough coursework in pharmacy tech and 180 hours of on-site experience and training, the Health Sciences – Pharmacy Technician Associate Degree from Ultimate Medical Academy sets you up for success.
 The degree is designed to be completed in as few as 18 months of full-time study.

 Upon completion of this program, you’ll be able to sit for the Pharmacy Technician Certification Examination.
 In total, the associate’s degree includes 61.5 credit hours of coursework.

 Those enrolled in this program will also take 15 credit hours of general education courses and nine credit hours of elective courses.

 If you’re changing careers or attending college for the first time, then you may need to start off at a slower pace to smooth your transition into higher education.
 If this sounds like you, then Minnesota West Community & Technical College’s Pharmacy Technician Certificate program may be an ideal option.

-Classes in the program include Medical Terminology in Healthcare, Externship – Retail, and Externship – Hospital.
-The school’s website states that the completion of these classes will enable students to sit for the certification exam as a pharmacy technician.
+The school’s website states that the completion of these classes enables you to sit for the certification exam as a pharmacy technician.
+And with an externship component, you’ll have the opportunity to get hands-on learning in a pharmacy setting.

 The Pharmacy Technician Certificate from Northwest Iowa Community College is a short program that provides this foundational knowledge.
 The certificate program is made up of three classes covering an introduction, pharmacology, and a practicum.